craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/what-im-for-principle-stacks.md

 I hope that more people can use ideas like the principle stack as a shortcut to get to the root of issues rather than sticking to the surface level.
 I'm going to try.
 If we engage with what the real differences in principle are, we stand a much better chance at a workable path forward.

-## Go Joe
+## An Easy Choice

 I’m happily pulling the lever *for* Joe Biden ahead of November 3rd.
 I don’t think one leadership change at the top will solve all of our problems.
 Far from it.
-But, right near the top of my stack is a belief in the principle of [working in good faith](/posts/core-values) within the imperfect system we have over tearing it down or finding further ways to undermine it to get what I want.
+But, right near the top of my stack is a belief in the principle of [working in good faith](/posts/core-values) within the imperfect system we have to make it better for all over tearing it down or finding further ways to undermine it to get what I want.
 I’ve concluded based on his actions that Biden will try to do that in a way that our current president has demonstrated he will not.

 If you think that's crazy, we're probably not prioritizing the same things.
 Still, I’m guessing there’s a good chance we probably have more principles in common than we don’t.
 If the situation is right, I'd be curious to have a conversation about how our principle stacks are different and why.